This is no new thing that reading newspaper holds a very chief position in the IAS exam preparation.

 - Sports and lifestyle page – You might think that these pages must not hold any importance in such a vital and serious exam, but you are wrong.

-This page connects you to the world, sports, and pop culture good magazines and podcasts nowadays provide values as well and also help you keep up points for your hobbies and extracurriculars as well.
+This page connects you to the world, sports, and pop culture good magazines and podcasts nowadays provide value as well and also help you keep up points for your hobbies and extracurriculars as well.

 Reading the editorials present in the left margin very carefully is important according to the UPSC point of view, after getting a look into the left margin move to the lead article and give it a thorough reading.